More about: Visits to St. Peter's Basilica in Rome

 Enter the interior of St. Peter's Basilica and don't miss any detail thanks to this complete guided tour.

 See the imposing St. Peter's Basilica and learn about the artistic importance of the works inside with this guided tour.
-You will also be able to discover the dome in an exclusive way.
+You'll also get an exclusive look at the dome.

 The Vatican has a lot to see and one of its must-sees is the inside of St. Peter's Basilica.
-With this guided tour with access to the dome you can discover first-hand everything that is inside with the explanations of an expert guide who will give you a better understanding of the historical and artistic context of the largest Christian church in the world.
+With this guided tour with access to the dome you can discover at first hand everything that is inside with the explanations of an expert guide who will give you a better understanding of the historical and artistic context of the largest Christian church in the world.

 In a small group you will tour the Basilica and see works such as Michelangelo's Pietà or Bernini's altar, until you reach the terrace of the dome, where you will have an exclusive view of the best panoramic view of St. Peter's Square, the Vatican and Rome in general.

 Recommended if...
-You don't want to miss the imposing St. Peter's Basilica, the seat of Catholicism in the world and, while you're there, understand the value of its historic works of art.
-Plus, with this guided tour you're guaranteed to climb the dome, a must on your visit to the Vatican.
+You don't want to miss the imposing St. Peter's Basilica and you want to be sure to climb the dome, a must on your visit to the Vatican.

 Guide tour of the Vatican Museums, Sistine Chapel, and St. Peter’s Basilica